 Our highest priority is always the health and safety of ALL of our members.
 Judaism teaches that every individual is responsible for the well-being of every other person, and our plans for reopening are based upon this crucial Jewish value.

 The senior lay and professional leadership of our community have been working to formulate plans and protocols to ensure that we can gather for worship safely.

 Erev Shabbat Services on Fridays at 6:15pm

-Erev Shabbat services in the Goor Sanctuary will be open only to those who are vaccinated.
-Each person will be asked to show proof of vaccination upon entering the building and, in accordance with LA County Department of Health protocols, all persons, regardless of vaccination status, must wear a mask in indoor public spaces such as our sanctuary.
-In general, advance reservations will not be required.
+Erev Shabbat services will be held outdoors in our courtyard, weather permitting, in order to accommodate as many of our members as possible, safely.
+Anyone eligible for a vaccine will be required to show proof of vaccination in order to enter.
+Each person will be asked to show proof of vaccination upon entering the building and, in accordance with LA County Department of Health protocols, all persons, regardless of vaccination status, must wear a mask.

 Don’t forget: you can watch every service online!